Danish Pastry Cinnamon Rolls.

 My daughter however is living her Xmas dream.
 Her Xmas star is shining so bright it’s like the Baby Jesus is being born at our house.
 She is desperate to be on the stage and her time has finally come.
 At six she is to dress as an angel and sing a CELINE DION number SOLO with a microphone (WTF!!!), well a verse or two.
 I’m significantly concerned.
 I think her teacher has been duped into believing my daughters heartfelt assurances/full volume shrieks that she could own that stage and sing that bad boy like Whitney.
 I bet the poor woman didn’t stand a chance…….
 In my SIGNIFICANT experience she still needs some help in that department, maybe a full strength (hundreds of them) male voice choir would do if you get my drift, preferably from Wales.
 Not sure I’m actually looking forward to sitting through this one truth be told………I’ll definitely need a few Mince Pies laced with Brandy afterwards.
 I so hope she proves me wrong, I blinkin love her Xmas Balls.

-These Danish Pastry Cinnamon Rolls are all I need to make me forget the extensive administrative trials of this festive season.
+These Danish Cinnamon Rolls are off the scale.
+They are all I need to make me forget the extensive administrative trials of this festive season.
 To be frank with you they are one of the most delicious things I have ever eaten.
 This recipe delivers in a way that would make my house Santa’s first port of call come Christmas Eve ,of that I have no doubt.
-The Danish Pastry recipe is super simple and borrowed from Nigella Lawson.
+This recipe for Danish Pastries is super simple and borrowed from Nigella Lawson.
 It is to be found in “How to be a Domestic Goddess” under “Processor Danish Pastry”.
 I love that book.
 It is a recipe that allows these Cinnamon Rolls to be not far off a doddle.
 I kid you not.
 It completely cuts out the squashing and rolling of the butter into the pastry just calling for some pastry rolling after the fact.
 The key to this elimination of the laborious middle man is a food processor.
-Just a couple of blitzes is all that is required before mixing and leaving overnight or at least 6 hours before serious, melt in the mouth baking heaven.
+Just a couple of blitzes is all that is required before mixing and leaving overnight or at least 6 hours before serious, melt in the mouth baking heaven!!!!!

 But in reality these Cinnamon Rolls are stupendous on any occasion.
 I thought of the idea to bake each one in a muffin tray because I was fed up of burning the outer ones when baking the usual way in one baking tray/dish.
 This idea, although I say it myself, is genius.